(EECE) ELECTRICAL AND COMPUTER ENGINEERING

 Solid state devices as elements of electronic circuits; linear models and linear operation of these devices emphasized.
 Laboratory techniques on performance of basic electronic experiments.
 Three lecture hours and three laboratory hours per week.
-PREREQUISITE: EECE 2201.
+PREREQUISITE: EECE 2201 and 2207.

 EECE 3212 - Electronics II (4)

 Utilization of devices in linear, non-linear, and switching modes of operation; modeling and simulation of electronic circuits.
 Three lecture hours, three laboratory hours per week.
 PREREQUISITE: EECE 2222, 3201, 3211, 3213.

 Emphasis on laboratory techniques in performance of basic electronic experiments.
 COREQUISITE: EECE 3211.

 EECE 3221 - Matrix Computer Methods (3)

 Fundamentals of matrix theory; application of matrix theory and digital computer techniques to the solution of circuit problems; state equations and their application to the solution of systems of differential equations.
 PREREQUISITE: EECE 2201.

 Maxwell's equations electrostatics, magnetostatics and time varying electromagnetic fields and waves.
 PREREQUISITE: MATH 3120.